devcontainers/devcontainers.github.io/_implementors/spec.md

 ## <a href="#environment-creation" name="environment-creation" class="anchor"> Environment Creation </a>

-The creation process goes through the steps necesarry to go from the user configuration to a working **environment** that is ready to be used.
+The creation process goes through the steps necessary to go from the user configuration to a working **environment** that is ready to be used.

 ### <a href="#initialization" name="initialization" class="anchor"> Initialization </a>